nexuslarptools/nexuslarpsite/README.md

 ## Authentication Overview

-This frontend now delegates authentication entirely to the backend.
+This frontend delegates authentication to the backend and now supports forwardauth claims as the primary source of auth state.

 - Login: the Log In button redirects the browser to /api/v1/login.
 - After a successful login, the backend establishes an HttpOnly, Secure session cookie that the SPA uses for API calls.
-- The SPA verifies auth state via GET /api/v1/Users/Permission with credentials: 'include'.
+- Primary auth check: the SPA calls GET `/api/v1/auth/claims` (must be implemented on the backend) which exposes decoded forwardauth JWT claims from `X-Auth-Request-Token`.
+- Fallback: if claims are unavailable, the SPA uses GET `/api/v1/Users/Permission` to infer the auth level.

 Cookie-based session details:
 - The backend issues HttpOnly, Secure cookies with the prefix `_oidc_raczylo` that represent the authenticated session and authorization context.